aniruddhasudarshan/aniruddhasudarshan.github.io/_pages/about.md

 I am a fifth year Ph.D student in the [Department of Mathematics](https://www.math.temple.edu/) at Temple University, Philadelphia.
 I am advised by [Jaclyn Lang](https://sites.temple.edu/lang/).
 My interests lie in Algebraic Number Theory.
 More specifically, I work with Galois representations, elliptic curves, and modular forms.
 Currently, I am thinking about Ribet's method (for constructing non-trivial extensions of representations) and its arithmetical applications.

-I am on the job market.
+I am currently on the job market.